-Assessment strategy Weight, percenta ge Assessment period Assessment criteria Participation in class activities (tests) 30 During semester Two tests (each test $-15$ questions) on the topics discussed during the lectures before (the students will be asked to select a correct answer from the three choices offered as a list and/or the students will be asked to insert a necessary word/short phrase in the sentence).
-Students are not allowed to use any materials.
-Students are allowed to take their written examination during exam session irrespective of their participation in class activities Participation in class activities (discussion questions and case-study) 10 During semester Discussion questions and case-study: The assessment will also be based on the capability to prepare for debate and to effectively orally present and discuss the jurisprudence of the international institutions, orally provide answers to the quiz questions, to raise important questions, to provide own legal insights and arguments in a logical and structured manner, to critically assess the discussed legal issues, to provide clear arguments in support of the points made, to provide other critical remarks and to contribute to other participants' ideas.
-Students are allowed to take their written examination during exam session irrespective of their participation in class activities Written examination 60 During exam session Assessment of written exam consists of: 40 % - Students will provide answers to 20 test questions.
-Questions in this part will have the same weight for the exam grade (2 points x 20 questions=40) (the students will be asked to select a correct answer from the three choices offered as a list and/or the students will be asked to insert a necessary word/a short phrase in the sentence).
-Students are not allowed to use any materials.
-The completion of test questions will reflect student's advanced knowledge in the problematics of protection of human rights in the field of transitional justice, conceptual understanding and critical assessment of related issues.
-20 % - Students will answer to one simulation case in writing (two questions will be posed in the simulation case).
-Students are not allowed to use any materials.
+Assessment strategy Weight,% Deadline Assessment criteria Participation in class activities 30 During semester Assessment of participation in class activities consists of: - Two Multiple choice tests (each test - 15 questions) on the topics discussed during the lectures before (the students will be asked to select a correct answer from the three choices offered as a list and/or the students will be asked to insert a necessary word in the sentence). - Discussion questions and case-study: The assessment will also be based on the capability to effectively orally present and discuss the jurisprudence of the international human rights institutions, to raise important questions, to provide own legal insights and arguments in a logical and structured manner, to critically assess the discussed legal issues, to provide other critical remarks as well as to contribute to other participants' ideas.
+Written examination 70 During exam session Assessment of written exam consists of: - 50 % - Students will provide answers to 25 Multiple Choice test questions (the students will be asked to select a correct answer from the three choices offered as a list and/or the students will be asked to insert a necessary word in the sentence).
+The completion of multiple choice test questions will reflect student's advanced knowledge in the problematics of protection of human rights in the field of transitional justice, conceptual understanding and critical assessment of related issues. - 20 % - Students will answer to one simulation case in writing (two questions will be posed in the simulation case).
 The assessment of simulation case will be based on the student's capability to provide arguments in a clear, structured, logical manner, to base his/her arguments on relevant legal provisions and case-law, to explain possibly different opinions of the academic debate, to provide his/her own insights and to base them on his/her own reasonable and convincing argumentation.